-- <interface str> is the name of the network interface configured in the previous step, such as port1 - <accessmethods_str> is a space-delimited list of the administrative access protocols that you want to allow on that network interface, such as ping ssh https
+- <interface string> is the name of the network interface configured in the previous step, such as port1 - <accessmethods_string> is a space-delimited list of the administrative access protocols that you want to allow on that network interface, such as ping ssh https

-The network interface's IP address and netmask is saved.
-You can now reconnect to either the web UI or CLI through that network interface.
-For information on restoring the configuration, see Restoring the configuration on page 62.
+The IP address and netmask of the network interface are saved.
+You can now reconnect to either the web UI or CLI using that network interface.
+For information about restoring the configuration, see Restoring the configuration on page 62.